-- 10.1 Unprocessed building stones are relatively low value commodities (although higher value than aggregates).
-As a result, the cost of moving them to where they are needed can soon outstrip their value.
-This means they tend to be produced in local quarries supplying a relatively small area. - 10.2 However, should building stones be processed, by polishing and cutting, they can command a much higher price.
+10.2 However, should building stones be processed, by polishing and cutting, they can command a much higher price.
 In addition, they can also have very specific qualities which are important in the restoration and repair of prestigious buildings throughout the country.
 As a result, in these cases, the economics dictate that the stone can be transported longer distances to its market.
-For example, stone from the Dukes Quarry at Whatstandwell has been used recently in the restoration of Hereford Cathedral and in the building of the Mappa Mundi Library, also in Herefordv.
-Halldale Quarry in Darley Dale was reopened in 2007 to provide stone for a prestigious building project in Derbyvi.
+For example, stone from the Dukes Quarry at Whatstandwell has been used recently in the restoration of Hereford Cathedral and in the building of the Mappa Mundi Library, also in Hereford.
+Halldale Quarry in Darley Dale was reopened in 2007 to provide stone for a prestigious building project in Derby.
 This prestige sector has maintained a steady rate of production in recent years, boosted by projects undertaken with Heritage Lottery Funding.
 The heritage repair market for building stone is also growing.